JasperGeh/questlog/PROJECT_TRACKER.md

 ## Bugs

 - [x] "⏳The ancient texts are being consulted..." toast does not disappear until page reload - FIXED: Changed from checking `loadingToastId` state to using local `toastId` variable
-- [x] Default filter is 'Completed', not 'Active' - NOT A BUG: Verified filter defaults correctly to 'all'
+- [ ] Default filter is off and shows everything, not 'Active'

 ---